Would tax evasion and avoidance be a significant problem for a national retail sales tax?

 By eliminating the current tax system, the national retail sales tax would indeed eliminate current avoidance and evasion schemes.
 But that does not mean it would eliminate avoidance and evasion.
 It would simply change their locus and nature.

 Individuals might avoid or evade a national retail sales tax in several ways.
 They might misreport personal consumption as business activity (e.g., using a company car for personal use).
-Treating property that involves mixed consumer and business use would also be a problem, as would verifying that retail goods were not purchased for personal use by business representatives (e.g., a bar owner purchasing a flat-screen for home).
+Treating property that involves mixed consumer and business use would also be a problem, as would verifying that retail goods were not purchased for personal use by business representatives (e.g., a bar owner purchasing a flat-screen for his or her home).

-Previous studies have found a 13 percent "delinquency" rate for state sales taxes.
+Previous studies have found a 13 percent “delinquency” rate for state sales taxes.
 This rate of evasion is lower than the likely rate under a national retail tax, though, since the tax rate under a national plan would be significantly higher than the rates applied by the states, increasing the incentive to cheat.
 Underreported sales would almost certainly be much higher with a national retail tax for two reasons: (1) enforcing the income tax currently relies on cross-verification between federal and state income taxes, and (2) the effective sales tax rates are currently low.
-With a tax-regime change, both of these conditions would change.
+With a tax-regime change, both conditions would change.

 Then there’s the question of taxing the underground economy.
 The example frequently offered is that of a drug dealer who does not pay income tax on his earnings today but would be forced to pay the sales tax if he took the funds and bought, say, an expensive car.
-The flaw in this argument was laid out years ago by former Congressman Richard “Dick” Armey: “If there is an income tax in place, he [the drug dealer] won't report his income.
-If there is a sales tax in place, he won't collect taxes from his customers and send them to the government.
+The flaw in this argument was laid out years ago by former congressman Richard “Dick” Armey: “If there is an income tax in place, he [the drug dealer] won’t report his income.
+If there is a sales tax in place, he won’t collect taxes from his customers and send them to the government.
 In the end, neither system taxes the [illegal] drug trade.”